1991–92 Gillingham F.C. season: Background and pre-season

 The 1991–92 season was Gillingham's 60th season playing in the Football League and the 42nd since the club was elected back into the League in 1950 after being voted out in 1938.
 It was the club's third consecutive season in the Football League Fourth Division, the fourth tier of the English football league system.
 In the previous two seasons since being relegated from the Third Division, Gillingham had finished 14th and 15th out of 24 teams.
 In the 1991–92 season, the Fourth Division unusually had an odd number of teams due to league expansion and re-organisation, beginning the season with 23 members.

 At the start of the season, Damien Richardson was the club's manager, a post he had held since April 1989.
 His assistant manager was fellow former Gillingham player Ron Hillyard, and Alan Walker was the team captain.
 Richardson signed two veteran players, both aged 32, prior to the start of the season.
 Karl Elsey, a midfielder who had played for Gillingham between 1985 and 1988, returned to the club on a free transfer from fellow Fourth Division team Maidstone United.
 Paul Clark, a defender who had played nearly 400 Football League matches, also arrived without a transfer fee, having been released by Southend United of the Second Division.

 The club adopted a new kit design in its traditional colours of blue and white; the shirts were plain blue, replacing the previous season's unusual design featuring diagonal white stripes, and were worn with white shorts and socks.
-The second-choice kit, to be worn in the event of a clash of colours with the opposition, featured black and white stripes, the first-choice colours worn when the club was formed in 1893.
+The away kit, to be worn in the event of a clash of colours with the home team, featured black and white stripes, the first-choice colours worn when the club was formed in 1893.
 The team prepared for the new season with a number of friendly matches, including a 4–1 victory over a West Ham United team which included a mix of the First Division team's regular starters and reserves.
 Three days later, Steve Russell, goalkeeper for Gillingham's youth team, found himself in the unusual position of playing two complete games in one day; having played for the youth team in the morning, he was selected for the first team against Dover Athletic in the afternoon after Harvey Lim failed a last-minute fitness test.